startupbruhs/bookstore-client/README.md

 ## Running the json web server as a backend

 Prior to running the json-server you should install it.

-Type `npm i json-server` on the terminal to install it.
+`npm i json-server` on the terminal to install it.

-After installing it, you should go under bookstore-client/s/assets and type `json-server --watch db.json --port 3001`
+After installing it, go under bookstore-client/s/assets, and type

+`json-server --watch db.json --port 3001`

 ## Available Scripts